8.1 General context

 Together with the development and the support to youth creativity, the central theme of cultural policies is the valorisation and the conservation of the artistic and cultural heritage of the area.
 Article 9 of theItalian Constitutionsets out that “the Republic promotes the development of culture and scientific and technical research.
 It protects the landscape and the historical and artistic heritage of the nation”.

-Legislative Decree 22 January 2004, n.42 and subsequent amendments, was issued to implement the constitutional principle and contains the “Code of cultural heritage and landscape” which attributes to theMinistry for Cultural Heritage and Activities and Tourism (MiC) the task of protecting, conserving and valorising the cultural heritage of Italy, while also regulating the State-Regions relations on the competences regarding the protection and valorisation, identifying Cultural and Landscape Heritage and regulating its protection, use and valorisation.
+Legislative Decree 22 January 2004, n.42 and subsequent amendments, was issued to implement the constitutional principles and it contains the “Code of cultural heritage and landscape” which attributes to theMinistry of Culture (MIC) and to the Ministry of Tourism (formerly joint in the MIBACT) the task of protecting, conserving and valorising the cultural heritage of Italy, while also regulating the State-Regions relations on the competences regarding the protection and valorisation, identifying Cultural and Landscape Heritage and regulating its protection, use and valorisation.

 Main trends in young people’s creativity and cultural participation

 Participation in the creative and cultural experiences of the country is monitored nationally by the Italian Institute of Statistics (ISTAT) which annually carries out national surveys on the cultural participation of the population.
 According to the data collected in Chapter 10 “Culture and leisure” of the ISTAT 2022 Italian Statistical Yearbook.